Topology of angle valued maps, bar codes and Jordan blocks: Poincar e duality for configurations . Proof of Theorem

-\section{Poincar\'e duality for configurations $C_r(f).$ Proof of Theorem \ref{T3}}
+\section{Poincar\'e duality for configurations $C_r(f)$.
+Proof of Theorem~\ref{T3}}

-For an $n-$dimensional manifold $Y,$ not necessary compact, Poincar\'e Duality can be better formulated using Borel--Moore homology, cf. \cite{BM}, especially tailored for locally compact spaces $Y$ and pairs $(Y,K)$, $K$ closed subset of $Y.$ Borel Moore homology coincides with the standard homology when $Y$ is compact.
-In general, for a locally compact space $Y$ can be described as the inverse limit of the homology $H_r(Y,Y\setminus U)$ for all $U$ open sets with compact closure.
-One denotes the Borel--Moore homology in dimension $r$ by $H^{BM}_r.$ For $Y$ a $n-$dimensional topological $\kappa-$orientable manifold, $g:Y\to \mathbb R$ a tame map and $a$ a regular value of $g,$\footnote {i.e. $f: f^{-1}(a-\epsilon, a+\epsilon)\to (a-\epsilon, a+\epsilon)$ is a fibration} Poincar\'e Duality provides the commutative diagrams
+For an $n$-dimensional manifold, not necessarily compact, Poincar\'e duality can be better formulated using Borel--Moore homology, cf.~\cite{BM}, especially tailored for locally compact spaces $Y$ and pairs $(Y,K)$, $K$ closed subset of $Y$.
+Borel--Moore homology coincides with the standard homology when $Y$ is compact.
+In general, for a locally compact space $Y$, it can be described as the inverse limit of the homology vector spaces $H_r(Y,Y\setminus U)$ for all $U$ open sets with compact closure.